 “I learned a great deal about the industry and how to put together a submission.
 But, in the end, it was the focus on structuring a picture book that really resonated with me and it was fascinating to learn about the relationship between words and pictures that make the picture book so unique.”

 “Kill your darlings.
 So hard to do, but so helpful!”

 By completing these two popular courses when she was somewhat of a crossroads in her life, Penny saw her options open up immediately.

-“Before I finished the Magazine and Newspaper Writing Stage 1 course, I had sold my first story to The Sydney Morning Herald.
+“Before I finished the Magazine and Newspaper Writing course, I had sold my first story to The Sydney Morning Herald.
 Shortly after that, I became a regular contributor to the Herald Sun Home Magazine, The Weekly Times Farm Magazine and the Yarra Valley & Ranges Country Life Magazine!”

 Even with the speed of her progress, it was perhaps no great surprise for her to be earning an income as a feature writer, considering her journalism background.
-However, it wasn’t until completing the course Writing Picture Books that she believed she had the ability to write creatively and have confidence to explore her creative side.
+However, it wasn’t until completing the course Writing Picture Books that she believed she had the ability to write creatively and have the confidence to explore her creative side.